 Manifested in moments of solitude,

-Your barrier broken only by humble tears,
+Your barrier crumbled by humble tears,

 Begging for a heart cleansed of sinful years.

 Oh my fellow people, if only you would pay heed!

 You too would see that slavery is freedom, freedom indeed!

 From what I have observed, people seem to view freedom quite differently.
 Some only see the murky surface of freedom, which includes having basic rights such as freedom of speech or thought.
 Others, unfortunately, see it as the freedom to let their evil desires roam free and unchecked.
 For example, many view Islam as being oppressive because Muslims do not have the so called “freedom” to fulfill their lower desires whenever and however they wish, but must follow a strict code of conduct.
 However, what they fail to perceive is that submission to the will of Allah, may He be glorified and exalted, is true freedom.
 To be a slave to Him alone, to be bound by His fetters of mercy and love, is freedom.
 But to be bound by the chains of this world is more of a burden than anything else.
 As Allah’s creatures, we all seek to break free from these chains into the freedom of submission by various stages and many diverse paths, whether we are aware of it or not.

 This awareness of everyone’s internal struggle to find true freedom was the driving force behind this piece.